Last Updated on March 10, 2022

 2# Skateboard deck

 Skateboards are actually rather sand-friendly, and they can safely be used for sand sledding.
 As a matter of fact, sand boards and skateboards are often made of the same type of wood and you can even make your own DIY sandboard out of a skateboard deck if you are feeling crafty.
 The one thing to keep in mind is that you will need to remove any wheels and wax the base properly before taking it to the sand.
+You can even attempt sand skating keeping the wheels on your skate, but you will find that landboards are much better suited for that.

 3# Disc saucers, sleds and toboggans